-NBA star and most hated man in all of Cleveland, Lebron James, once said he wished he could have played just in the NCCA basketball tournament.
+NBA star and most hated man in all of Cleveland, Lebron James (that was before he returned to Cleveland and won them a title), once said he wished he could have played just in the NCCA basketball tournament.
 Well, I’m guessing soccer stars in Europe feel the same about college soccer in the United States.
 They might have wished to have the college life for a while but once they retire I'm sure spending time on the beach will make up for it.
 Only these are bad dreams that they thankfully wake up from.

 Again, if you want to play top level soccer you need to play games.
 And that's big games, as in front of large crowds and when you're under pressure.
 Right now, that's just now how college soccer is setup.
 Sure, going to college for a few years might work out for many, but to reach the elite level of soccer you'll need to go pro.